 Put simply, your Company Attrition Rate is the percentage of your people that leave over a given period.
-A high attrition rate means that people aren't sticking around very long for whatever reason.
+A high attrition rate means that people aren't sticking around very long for whatever reason, likely low employee engagement levels.
 A low one means that your employees are staying with your organisation which is typically a good thing.

 A company's attrition rate is typically expressed for a given year.
 E.g. ACME had an attrition rate of 7% for 2020.
 This means that 7% of all the staff working at ACME left during 2020.